-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2014 and 2013, and the consolidated results of its operations and its cash flows for each of the three years in the period ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company and subsidiaries as of December 31, 2015 and 2014, and the consolidated results of their operations and their cash flows for each of the three years in the period ended December 31, 2015, in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of December 31, 2014, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria), and our report dated March 28, 2015, expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of December 31, 2015, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria), and our report dated April 28, 2016, expressed an unqualified opinion thereon.

-Tel-Aviv, Israel April 24, 2015 KOST FORER GABBAY & KASIERER A Member of EY Global
+Tel-Aviv, Israel April 28, 2016 KOST FORER GABBAY & KASIERER A Member of EY Global

-Kost Forer Gabbay & Kasierer Tel: +972-3-6232525 3 Aminadav St. Tel-Aviv 6706703, Israel
+Kost Forer Gabbay & Kasierer Tel: +972-3-6232525 3 Aminadav St. Fax: +972-3-5622555

-Fax: +972-3-5622555 ey.com